 Decide when you are going to prepare.
-Assess how long you have left until the assessments.
+Assess how long you have left until the actual test.
 Based on this, draw up a preparation timetable.
-To reach your target stick to the timetable.
+To reach your target, stick to the timetable.

 Try to work for no longer than 50 minutes at a time.
 Take a 10-minute break when the 50 minutes are up before returning for another 50 minutes.
 Your brain works more efficiently when you space study sessions like this.

 The best way to prepare for any test is to practice.
-That is why Job Test Prep provide sample tests as an essential part of their job test pack.
+That is why Job Test Prep provides sample tests as an essential part of their job test pack.

-With each sample test, you work on honing your skills for the real assessment.
+With each sample test, you work on honing your skills for the actual assessment.
 Do not expect to be wildly successful on your first attempt.
-You are having to adjust to a different testing style as well as using the time at your disposal.
+You are having to adjust to a different testing style as well as work on a given time limit.

-The most important thing you can do in your first effort is to make your mistakes and learn from them.
+The most important thing you can do in your first effort is to make mistakes and learn from them.
+Look at the assessment practice test questions and identify which type of sample questions you had the most wrong answer.
 Let your mistakes be your guide for your initial efforts.

 The Peak Performance Challenge

-This one deserves to be allocated its own preparation time.
-A combination of a Situational Judgment Test SJT, a Motivational Test, a Leadership Test and a Personality Test, this challenge takes approximately 20 minutes to complete.
+This assessment test deserves to be allocated its own preparation time.
+A combination of a Situational Judgment Test (SJT), a Motivational Test, a Leadership Test, and a Personality Test, this challenge takes approximately 20 minutes to complete.